THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We camped for a night at Mount Holdsworth, a DOC site.
 I did some solo hiking, and we woke up in the morning to find ourselves surrounded – there was a 24K trail run – straight up Mount Holdsworth!
 I hiked some of that area and it was really challenging.

 From Mount Holdsworth, we continued further south and stopped in Lower Hutt to meet up with some blog followers – Nolan and Jenny.
 We had a great lunch talking about cruising and their plans to someday buy a boat.
 They even gave us a few gifts, one of which was a case of Bundaberg Ginger Beer!

 Once in Wellington we checked into our AirBnb, and took off for our next adventure – the HSBC Rugby Sevens Series at WestPac stadium.
 We would have loved to catch a rugby 15s All Blacks game, but the season hasn’t started yet.
 So instead we settled on watching international teams play each other – including the States!
 While we had learned a lot about rugby history at the museum, we didn’t learn much about the rules of play for either rugby or rugby sevens.
 Thankfully, youtube was to the rescue.
 The first thing we learned, while booking our tickets, is that the games are only 14 minutes of playtime – two seven-minute halves – and the game goes very quickly.
 At the game, we met up with Sarah again (who you may remember from Opua).

 We arrived in time to watch the US play Samoa and win, and stayed through to watch the final game – US versus New Zealand (we lost, obviously).

-We had a great time learning more about New Zealand’s most popular sport and most popular animal.
-Now, on to Wellington, the capitol of New Zealand!
+We had a great time learning more about New Zealand’s most popular sport and the most popular animal.
+Now, on to Wellington, the capital of New Zealand!